Cost of Utah Solar Panel Installations in 2018

 Rocky Mountain Power Net Metering Application

 The net metering program has been changed to a ‘feed and tariff’ system.
 Rocky Mountain Power is calling it their Customer Generation program.
 There are three different applications.
-Which application you will need to have filled depends on the size of system you are getting.
+Which application you will need to fill out depends on the size of system you are getting.

 If you go through a full-service solar company such as Go Solar Group, they will take care of all the paperwork for you.
 Getting your system through a full-service solar company gives customers the security of knowing everything is completed correctly.